openmultiplayer/web/frontend/docs/scripting/functions/NPC_GetEnteringVehicleID.md

 - This function is similar to NPC_GetEnteringVehicle
 - Returns INVALID_VEHICLE_ID if the NPC is not in the process of entering a vehicle
 - The value becomes 0 once the NPC successfully enters the vehicle
-- Use this to track which specific vehicle an NPC is approaching

 ## Related Functions